 The first thing you’ll notice as you drive toward the Canadian War Museum, on the western edge of downtown Ottawa beside the Ottawa River, is the building itself.
 Its magnificent design — with its low-lying body that suddenly sweeps upward to create a peak that reaches 80 feet into the air — speaks to the theme of regeneration.
 Inside you’ll find incredible exhibitions that reveal Canada’s involvement in conflicts from the beginning of time until now.
 Tanks, artillery, combat gear, art and so many more artifacts and collections, bring an added level of realism to the country’s war history.

-Easily recognisable with its 30-foot spider sculpture outside of the building, the National Gallery of Canada is well worth a visit for those with an interest in art.
+Easily recognizable with its 30-foot spider sculpture outside of the building, the National Gallery of Canada is well worth a visit for those with an interest in art.
 Maman, the sculpture created by Louise Bourgeois, complete with 26 white marble eggs under its belly, welcomes you to the National Gallery of Canada.
 Once inside, you’ll discover one of the greatest art institutions in the world — home to more than 36,000 works of art, including a large number by the Group of Seven, and strong collections of Indigenous, Asian, and International works.
 The Gallery hosts special exhibits throughout the year that bring light to a specific topic or discipline, as well as renowned and up-and-coming artists.

 In what could be Ottawa’s most famous attraction, the Rideau Canal transforms into the world’s longest skating rink during the winter months.
 Any visitor to Ottawa during the winter should take the opportunity to practice their skating skills on the icy expanse.
 The Rideau Canal is free (once you have your own skates) and runs for eight kilometres.
 You can also buy a beavertail, a coffee or even a poutine on the ice.
-I encourage anyone in Ottawa to get out on the canal, soak up the friendly atmostphere and take in the awe-inspiring beauty of Canada’s capital.
+I encourage anyone looking for things to do in Ottawa to get out on the canal, soak up the friendly atmostphere and take in the awe-inspiring beauty of Canada’s capital.